 Seriously, you should probably sit down and grab a snack for this one; it’s over 6,000 words.
 I did not set out to make this article so thorough, but I am convinced that Photoshop has incredible value that many of you are missing out on….so I wanted to make sure this article covers all the important bases and is chock-full of Photoshop goodness. 🙂

 Also, I’m a firm believer in over-delivering and providing top-notch value in my articles; quality over quantity.
 So while I may only post every couple of weeks (or months), I strive to make it worth the wait for you.

-If you’re short on time and want to read this later, there’s no need to bookmark the page.
+If you’re short on time and want to read this helpful guide later, or take it with you on your next foliage photo shoot…I’ve got you covered.
 Just click the button below to be instantly emailed a PDF file of this article!

 Before we get started, I first want to congratulate you!